sourcegraph/handbook/content/sales/onboarding/data_onboarding.md

 # Sales and CE Looker onboarding

+Watch [this short video](https://drive.google.com/file/d/1Z0zQlZcJFWNJrNAXJkigWs-srlugq_8N/view?usp=sharing) to learn how our sales and CE teams use Looker.
+It includes a Looker overview (including how to set your Looker account up), common use-cases, context around what data we collect and Q&A.

 ## Looker configuration and entry-points

 Most, if not all, relevant data to any given team can be found in boards.
 Adding these to your Looker instance will make navigating Looker _much_ easier.